ropensci-archive/refimpact/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-* Fixed a typographical error
-* Correctly used the LICENSE file
-* Used angle brackets around URLs in the DESCRIPTION file
-* Run additional Windows tests

 ## Test environments

-* local OS X install, R 3.3.1
+* local OS X install, R 3.3.2
-* Ubuntu 12.04 (on travis-ci), R 3.3.1, R 3.2.5, R-devel.
+* Ubuntu 12.04 (on travis-ci), R 3.3.2, R 3.2.5, R-devel.
-* Windows (on AppVeyor), R 3.3.1, R 3.2.5, R-devel
+* Windows (on AppVeyor), R 3.3.2, R 3.2.5, R-devel
-* win-builder (devel, release)

 ## R CMD check results

 0 ERRORs | 0 WARNINGs | 1 NOTE

-* checking CRAN incoming feasibility ...
-NOTE (New submission)
+* checking data for non-ASCII characters ...
+NOTE
+  Note: found 85 marked UTF-8 strings

+  These strings are from the ref_tags dataset, included in the data/ folder.
+The UTF-8 character are required as several institutions in this list have names which cannot be represented faithfully in ASCII.

 ## Downstream dependencies